-A common question that I'm asked as an estate planning attorney is how to obtain a copy of a last will and testament.
+A common question that an estate planning attorney is asked is how to obtain a copy of a last will and testament.
 First of all note that you cannot ask to see a copy of a living person’s will – this is because while the person is still alive their will is considered private personal property and no one has the legal right to demand to see it.
 And second of all, whether or not you can obtain a copy of a deceased person’s will depends on if the will has, or has not, been filed for probate.

 How to Obtain a Copy of a Will Filed for Probate